davidsneighbour/kollitsch.dev/content/blog/2022/mark-word-break-opportunities-in-html/index.md

 <a href="/blog/2022/100-days-to-offload/">
 	#100Days<wbr>To<wbr>Offload
 </a>
-project...
-100 posts within a year.
+project… 100 posts within a year.
 ```

 You can see the result above.
 A nice formatted box on mobile, a normal text flow on desktop.

-Now... that is not the last word in this discussion.
+Now… that is not the last word in this discussion.
 I remember there are CSS properties to properly break words with a dash, based on the language of the text.
 Let's look into these next.